eternal-flame-AD/yume-pdq/README.md

 Not bit-identical to the reference implementation.

-Zero dependencies in the final binary (including statically linked crates).
+Hand-written SIMD is unsafe and you shouldn't trust me, the kernel themselves are written with consideration to minimize possible issues by:
+  -  not having data-dependent jumps or data-dependent indexing
+  -  Add debug time bound assertions to catch SIMD reading out of bounds at test time
+  -  As defense-in-depth and to mitigate data-only exploits I provide backwards CFI (LLVM SafeStack) and forward CFI (LLVM CFI) hardened-builds (marked with `-cfi` suffix in release binaries) thanks to a zero-runtime dependency policy on library builds and minimal runtime dependencies on binaries.
+They affect performance by <10% when used in isolation due to the kernel having CFI-required jumps.

 No-std support.

+## System Requirements

+### Building

+- Rust toolchain (2024 edition or newer (1.85.0 or newer))
+- To build for AVX2, you can use any Rust channel and only `RUSTFLAGS="-Ctarget-feature=+avx2,+fma"` is required.
+- To build for AVX512, you need a nightly toolchain, and your build platform must also have AVX512, and `--features avx512`, and `RUSTFLAGS="-Ctarget-feature=+avx512f"` is required.
+- To build for portable-simd, you need a nightly toolchain, and `--features portable-simd` is required.

+### Execution

+- A CPU that is the same ISA as the binary (of course)
+- The portable-simd kernel is adaptive to your platform architecture and falls back to scalar instructions if necessary, I have tested on Apple Silicon (NEON) and Google Pixel 9 Pro (SVE2), both results in 4x+ speedup over the generic auto-vectorized scalar kernel.
+- To use f32x8 AVX2 kernel, you need an x86_64 CPU with AVX2 and FMA support
+- To use f32x16 AVX512 kernel, you need an x86_64 CPU with AVX512F support

+## Releases

+We provide pre-built binaries, shared objects, and static libraries for Linux, macOS, and Windows, currently for these combinations:

+- Linux:
+  - x86_64 sse4.2_portable_simd/avx2_intrinsic/avx2_portable_simd
+    - statically linked with musl
+    - each also has an accompanying CFI-hardened version linked with glibc
+- MacOS (not part of official release due to lack of hardware, only available as [per-build artifacts](https://github.com/eternal-flame-AD/yume-pdq/actions/workflows/macos.yml))
+  - aarch64 neon
+    - end-to-end tested on GitHub Actions
+- Windows:
+  - x86_64 sse4.2_portable_simd/avx2_intrinsic/avx2_portable_simd
+    - cross compiled using gnu toolchain
+    - Not end-to-end tested on CI but built using identical code to Linux builds
+    - No OS-specific conditional compilation used

+You can download the binaries from the [GitHub release page](https://github.com/eternal-flame-AD/yume-pdq/releases).

 ## Pipeline Overview

 ![Pipeline Overview](pipeline_overview.png)

 ## Binary usage

-Prerequisites:
-- Rust toolchain (2024 edition or newer (1.85.0 or newer))
-- A CPU that is supported by the Rust toolchain (of course)
-- To use f32x8 SIMD kernel, you need an x86_64 CPU with AVX2 and FMA support
-- To use f32x16 SIMD kernel, you need an x86_64 CPU with AVX512F support (usually every single AVX512 CPU supports this)

 To save cloning this repo if you just want a published version (check on [crates.io](https://crates.io/crates/yume-pdq)), replace `cargo build --release` with `cargo install yume-pdq[@<version>]`.